What we do

 We focus on achieving high assurance with a light touch

-We secure NZ’s border by focusing on high-risk goods and passengers and avoiding undue disruption to legitimate traders and travellers.
+We secure New Zealand’s border by focusing on high-risk goods and passengers and avoiding undue disruption to legitimate traders and travellers.
 When we identify non-compliance, we deal with it appropriately.

 - People are at the heart of what we do